2026 - Executive Summary: General Obligation Bonds

 General Obligation Bonds

-The Plan anticipates $1.2 billion in General Obligation (G.O.)
-Bonds over the next 10 years.
-G.O.
-Bonds are backed by the City’s property tax revenue and are repaid directly out of property taxes through a fund held by the Treasurer’s Office.
-As a result of the successful passage of several bonds in the past few years, the capacity of the G.O.
-Bond Program is $1.5 billion (or 54 percent) lower than the previous 10-Year Capital Plan.
-This means the Plan is recommending fewer and smaller bonds than in previous years.
+The Plan anticipates $1.8 billion in general obligation (G.O.) bonds over the next 10 years.
+G.O. bonds are backed by the City’s property tax revenue and are repaid directly out of property taxes through a fund held by the Treasurer’s Office.
+As a result of the successful passage of several large bonds in the past few years, the capacity of the G.O.
+Bond Program is limited in the near term.

 Table 1.5 shows the Capital Plan’s G.O.
 Bond Program for the next 10 years.